 HSAG conducted the validation activities as outlined in the CMS Performance Measure Validation Protocol.
 HSAG obtained a list of the indicators selected by MDHHS for validation.
-Indicator definitions and reporting templates were provided by MDHHS to the HSAG validation team.
+Indicator definitions and reporting templates were provided by MDHHS to HSAG.

 In collaboration with MDHHS, HSAG prepared a documentation request letter that was submitted to the PIHPs.
 This documentation request letter outlined the steps in the PMV process.
 The documentation request letter included a request for the source code for each performance indicator calculated by the PIHP, a completed Information Systems Capabilities Assessment Tool (ISCAT), any additional supporting documentation necessary to complete the audit, a timeline for completion, and instructions for submission.
-HSAG responded to any audit-related questions received directly from the PIHPs during the pre-on-site phase.
-As part of the initial submission, HSAG also requested that each PIHP and related CMHSPs submit member-level detail files for review.
+HSAG also requested that each PIHP and related CMHSPs submit member-level detail files for review.